floriandierickx/emission-budgets/README.md

   ![](https://i.imgur.com/OL6TRsj.png)

-  - As emissions in 2019 are assumed to be fixed, the remaining budget before linear decrease needs to be reduced with the 2019 emissions.
-The depletion time can be then be calculated as:
+  - The depletion time can be then be calculated as:

     ```python
     (round(df_budget.loc[df_budget['country'] == selected_country, '2017'].values.flatten().tolist()[0], 2)